 His career in public service started when he joined the Department of Health & Social Security straight from school.
 He worked in operational delivery before moving into regional management and then into a series of policy roles.

-In addition, he is a member of the CIPFA Board and Council and is currently the Junior Vice-President.
+In addition, he is a member of the CIPFA Board and Council and is CIPFA President for 2021/22.
 Mike is also a member and Fellow of the Chartered Institute of Management Accountants.

 Why did you join the public service?

 Like many people, I joined for altruistic reasons – I wanted to help other people.
 Early on in my career I had the fortune to meet great people who openly encouraged me to be the best I could be.
 Managers, for example, were willing to coach and mentor me along the way as well as provide opportunities to see the value of the public sector to society.
 From this experience I realised that once in a professionally qualified finance role I would be able to have a greater impact and influence, as finance was seen by many as a well-regarded and trusted partner.

 To this day my vision for the civil service finance function is for “finance to be at the heart of decision making.
 Driving decisions and not about keeping score”.
 In fact, to be a trusted finance business partner you must be offer more than traditional finance skills and capabilities.
 Today we need people who are well rounded strong business people, with an aptitude for big data and digital innovation, who can interpret the financial dynamics of modern government.